DataS-DHSC/geospatial-vis-templates/2 - Templates/Choropleth-template.md

 Check to see which, if any, areas have missing data.
 More missing than expected?
 You may have chosen the wrong shapefile.
+**AP QA Comment: I think this is a great step.
+Could we suggest in what way the shapefile might be wrong (i.e. out of date etc.)?**

 ``` r
 df_measure_shape %>%